Our product offerings vary based on project location

 Get the latest news and information from Echelon by signing up to receive our monthly newsletter.

 In sustainable projects, the design of the building envelope impacts materials use, indoor air quality, life-cycle performance and energy efficiency.
 Achieving an energy efficient envelope requires consideration of both the insulating value and the thermal mass of its materials.
-Thermal mass as found in masonry products helps to reduce indoor temperature swings and often leads to reduction in the size of mechanical heating and cooling systems.
+Thermal mass as found in masonry products helps to reduce indoor temperature swings and often leads to reduction in the size of mechanical heating and cooling systems in buildings.

 In addition to saving money on the size of the HVAC system and life cycle heating/cooling, proper use of thermal mass can contribute to reduced insulation costs.
 ASHRAE 90.1 recognizes that thermal mass works with insulation to reduce thermal transfer, so it requires less insulation in a thermal mass solution than in a stud wall solution.
 For example, a typical wall R-Value requirement of R-18 might be met by a high-thermal-mass masonry wall with an R-Value of R-7.